Innovative and digital approaches in health and welfare (DHV310)

 Content

-The course aims to provide the students with an understanding of challenges of living with a long-term illness.
-It will raise students' awareness of the importance of health science research within this topic, and help students develop critical thinking about theoretical and methodological issues to develop a broad basis for their respective research studies.
+This course covers the development of key theoretical views on innovations in health and illness in a life course perspective.
+The course aims to provide the students with an understanding of the development and use of innovation in healthcare services.
+It will raise students' awareness of the importance of research within this topic, and help students develop critical thinking about theoretical and methodological issues to develop a broad basis for their respective research studies.

 Learning outcome